hanvitha/breastcancer_portal/README.md

 ## Model development
 * Click ODH Dashboard-this is the opensource version of RHODS.
 As we added only jupyter hub components, we will have that enabled here.
-* On jupyeter hub card, Click on launch.
+* On Jupyeter hub card, Click on Launch.
 You will be directed to the hub, which is Datascience IDE.
-* Select tensorflow notebook and keep everything else as it is and Click start.
+* Select Tensorflow notebook and keep everything else as it is and Click start server.
 * Your jupyter hub environment will be ready.
 * On the top right, click New->Terminal.
 You will be directed to command line prompt.
 * Here, lets clone our notebooks.
 ```bash
 git clone https://github.com/hanvitha/breastcancer_detection.git
 ```
-* You have the notebook repo locally now to work on.
+* Now go back to the hub, you have the notebooks repo locally now to work on.
-* Notebook to see how the model is developed, go to-> *image_processing_model.ipynb.
+* To see how the model is developed, go to *image_processing_model.ipynb.
 This will take long time to run incase you decide to run this.
 * To test that our model is deployed right, you can run *test_services.ipynb.
 This can be done successfully once our pipeline run is done.